-In the event that your application is unsuccessful, you shall have 10 days from date of receipt of the negative outcome to bring an application to the minister for the review or appeal of the decision.
+In the event that your application is unsuccessful, you will have 10 days from date of receipt of the negative outcome to bring an application to the Minister for the review or appeal of the decision.
 In this instance, we can also assist you.

-In the event that a documented foreigner fails to renew his or her visa upon expiry thereof, or alternatively leaves South-Africa prior to the expiry of his or her current visa, he or she will no longer have any status in South-Africa and will be dressed with an “undesirable” status.
+In the event that a documented foreigner fails to renew his or her visa upon expiry thereof, or alternatively leaves South Africa prior to the expiry of his or her current visa, he or she will no longer have any status in South Africa and will be identified with an “undesirable” status.
 Receiving the status of an undesirable foreigner will most likely occur whilst traveling and having to cross any border where a passport and visa check ought to take place.

-The consequences of being allocated the status of an undesirable foreigner, is that you will be disqualified from entering South Africa for a period of between 1 and 5 years.
+The consequences of being clothed the status of an undesirable foreigner, is that you will be disqualified from entering South Africa for a period of between 1 and 5 years.

-Unfortunately, once your visa expires there is not much to do but leave South-Africa as you cannot make an application for the renewal or the extension of your visa once it has expired.
-You should apply for the renewal of your visa at least 60 days prior to the expiration date of a current visa, due to the lengthy process time at the Department of Home Affairs.
+Unfortunately, once your visa expires there is not much to do but leave South Africa as you are not permitted to make an application for the renewal or the extension of your visa once it has expired.

 In conclusion, we can assist with: